 Paint your mimosa red for the holidays!
 Make your New Year’s Eve (or any party) special by peppering it with easy Champagne Cocktails.
-I’ve come up with six champagne cocktails that together only use nine ingredients.

 Does making cocktails for holiday parties seem overwhelming?
 With this guide, we set you up to make six different delicious Champagne cocktails with just nine ingredients.